DarkGhostHunter/Lararut/README.md

         // If the user who tried exists in the database if ($user = User::whereNum($rut->num)->first()) {

-            // Help him with a link to reset his password
+            // Help sending him a link to reset his password
             $user->notify(new ProbablyForgotPassword());
         }
     }